-TERMINATION OF COVERAGE OF INSURED EMPLOYEES
+TERMINATION OF COVERED EMPLOYEES

-An Insured Employee's coverage under this Group Policy will terminate at 11:59:59 p.m. on the earliest of the following:
+A Covered Employee's coverage under this Group Policy will terminate at 11:59:59 p.m.on the earliest of the following:

-- 1. The date the Insured Employee no longer qualifies as an Eligible Employee; - 2.
-The date the Insured Employee fails to make any premium payments required for the Insured Employee's coverage under this Group Policy; - 3.
+- 1. The date the Covered Employee no longer qualifies as an Eligible Employee; - 2.
+The date the Covered Employee fails to make any premium contributions required for the Covered Employee's coverage under this Group Policy; - 3.
+The date of death of the Covered Employee; - 4.
 The date this Group Policy is terminated.

-TERMINATION OF COVERAGE OF INSURED DEPENDENTS
+TERMINATION OF COVERED DEPENDENTS

-An Insured Dependent's coverage will terminate at 11:59:59 p.m. at the Insured Employee's place of residence on the earliest of:
+A Covered Dependent's coverage will terminate at 11:59:59 p.m. at the Covered Employee's place of residence on the earliest of:

-- 1. The end of the period for which premium for the Insured Dependent's coverage is not paid, subject to the Grace Period; - 2.
-The premium due date following the date an Insured Dependent Child ceases to be an Eligible Dependent as defined in this Group Policy; - 3.
-The date the Insured Employee's coverage terminates under this Group Policy; - 4.
-The premium due date following the date We receive the Insured Employee's written request to terminate the Insured Dependent's coverage under this Group Policy; or - 5.
-The date of death of the Insured Dependent.
+- 1. The end of the period for which premium for the Covered Dependent's coverage is not paid, subject to the Grace Period; - 2.
+The premium due date following the date a Covered Dependent Child ceases to be an Eligible Dependent as defined in this Group Policy; - 3.
+The date the Covered Employee's coverage terminates under this Group Policy, subject to Dependent Continuation provision in this section; - The premium due date following the date We receive the Covered Employee's written request to terminate the Covered Dependent's coverage under this Group Policy; or

-Also, refer to Termination of Coverage for Handicapped Child provision regarding additional termination provisions for disabled children.
+Also, refer to Termination of Coverage for Handicapped Child provision regarding additional termination provisions for handicapped children.

-Termination of Coverage for Disabled Child
+Termination of Coverage for Handicapped Child

-In addition to the termination provisions indicated above, insurance coverage for an Insured Dependent Child who is a disabled child age 26 and over will end on the earliest of:
+In addition to the termination provisions indicated above, insurance coverage for a Covered Dependent Child who is a handicapped child age 26 and over will end on the earliest of:

 - 1. The date the Dependent marries; - 2.
 The date the Dependent obtains self-sustaining employment; - 3.
-The date the Dependent ceases to be disabled;

-- 4. The date the Dependent ceases to be dependent upon You for support and maintenance; - 5.
-Sixty (60) days after a written request for proof of disabled, if proof is not provided within such 60-day period; - 6.
-The date Insured Employee refuses to allow Us to examine the Dependent Child; or - 7.
+The date the Dependent ceases to be handicapped; - 4.
+The date the Dependent ceases to be dependent upon You for support and maintenance; - 5.
+Sixty (60) days after a written request for proof of handicap, if proof is not provided within such 60-day period; - 6.
+The date Covered Employee refuses to allow Us to examine the Dependent Child; or - 7.
 The date We receive notification to terminate the Dependent's coverage under this Group Policy.